Sampling Kantorovich operators for speckle noise reduction and gap filling with some applications to remote sensing: Speckle noise and its reduction

 \subsection{Proposed Down-Up processing algorithm}

 This section introduces the Down-Up processing algorithm aimed at reducing speckle noise in digital images.
 The process starts with a noise-free grayscale image of size $n\times m$, which serves as a reference.
-To simulate real conditions, we add speckle noise with a variance of $0.05$ using \textsc{Matlab\textsuperscript{\textcopyright}} inbuilt command function {\tt{imnoise(I,"speckle",0.05)}}, producing the noisy image.
+To simulate real conditions, we add speckle noise with a variance of $0.05$ using \textsc{Matlab\textsuperscript{\textcopyright}} inbuilt command function {\tt{imnoise(A,"speckle",0.05)}}, producing the noisy image.
 Such image is then processed using the five filters described previously.
 To evaluate the filtering performance, we compute both with-reference and without-reference quality metrics, with the latter measured over two homogeneous regions of interest (ROIs).
+These ROIs have been selected in non-edge areas of the images in order to avoid boundary effects and ensure a consistent statistical evaluation.

 In addition to the standard filtering approach, we propose an alternative method that introduces two additional steps: downscaling and upscaling.
 For this reason, we refer to it as the \textit{Down-Up processing algorithm} (see Figure \ref{schema}).
 First, the noisy image is reduced to dimensions $\frac{n}{2}\times \frac{m}{2}$ using three different downscaling techniques: \textit{SK algorithm}, \textit{bilinear} and \textit{bicubic interpolation} (see, e.g., \cite{keys1981cubic, smith1981bilinear, getreuer2011linear}).
 These smaller images, still affected by noise, are then processed using the same five filters.
 After filtering, we restore the images to their original size using the same three upscaling methods.
 Once back to their original resolution, the quality metrics are computed and compared with those obtained from direct filtering.
 The aim is to show that this Down-Up approach improves noise reduction.